Design methods: Methods and processes

 The development of design methods has been closely associated with prescriptions for a systematic process of designing.
 These process models usually comprise a number of phases or stages, beginning with a statement or recognition of a problem or a need for a new design and culminating in a finalised solution proposal.
 In his 'Systematic Method for Designers' L. Bruce Archer produced a very elaborate, 229 step model of a systematic design process for industrial design, but also a summary model consisting of three phases: Analytical phase (programming and data collection, analysis), Creative phase (synthesis, development), and Executive phase (communication).
 The UK's Design Council created the Double Diamond (design process model), which breaks the creative design process into four phases: Discover (insight into the problem), Define (the area to focus upon), Develop (potential solutions), and Deliver (solutions that work).
 A systematic model for engineering design by Pahl and Beitz has phases of Clarification of the task, Conceptual design, Embodiment design, and Detail design.
 A less prescriptive approach to designing a basic design process for oneself has been outlined by J. Christopher Jones.

 In the engineering design process systematic models tend to be linear, in sequential steps, but acknowledging the necessity of iteration.
 In architectural design, process models tend to be cyclical and spiral, with iteration as essential to progression towards a final design.
 In industrial and product design, process models tend to comprise a sequence of stages of divergent and convergent thinking.
 The Dubberly Design Office has compiled examples of more than 80 design process models, but it is not an exhaustive list.

 Within these process models, numerous design methods can be applied.
-In his book of 'Design Methods' J. C. Jones grouped 26 methods according to their purposes within a design process: Methods of exploring design situations (e.g. Stating Objectives, Investigating User Behaviour, Interviewing Users), Methods of searching for ideas (e.g. Brainstorming, Synectics, Morphological Charts), Methods of exploring problem structure (e.g. Interaction Matrix, Functional Innovation, Information Sorting), Methods of evaluation (e.g. Checklists, Ranking and Weighting).
+In his book 'Design Methods' J. C. Jones grouped 26 methods according to their purposes within a design process: Methods of exploring design situations (e.g. Stating Objectives, Investigating User Behaviour, Interviewing Users), Methods of searching for ideas (e.g. Brainstorming, Synectics, Morphological Charts), Methods of exploring problem structure (e.g. Interaction Matrix, Functional Innovation, Information Sorting), Methods of evaluation (e.g. Checklists, Ranking and Weighting).

 Nigel Cross outlined eight stages in a process of engineering product design, each with an associated method: Identifying Opportunities - User Scenarios; Clarifying Objectives - Objectives Tree; Establishing Functions - Function Analysis; Setting Requirements - Performance Specification; Determining Characteristics - Quality Function Deployment; Generating Alternatives - Morphological Chart; Evaluating Alternatives - Weighted Objectives; Improving Details - Value Engineering.

 Many design methods still currently in use originated in the design methods movement of the 1960s and 70s, adapted to modern design practices.
 Recent developments have seen the introduction of more qualitative techniques, including ethnographic methods such as cultural probes and situated methods.